markhj/hxl-lang/specs/hxl-2024/08-implementation-notes.md

 - Sort the tokens into a hierarchical tree structure, which can be consumed by the deserializer.

-You could also carry out a great deal of semantic validation, while parsing, such as verifying that arrays have matching value types, or verify that referenced nodes exist.
+The parser is responsible for some validation, but still at a somewhat "local" and primitive state.
+It can raise errors, for instance when a set of tokens are in an illogical order.
+But should _not_ verify that referenced nodes exist, for instance.

+### Semantic validation

+The next recommended phase is **semantic validation**.

+In this phase, we traverse the parse tree, and perform "higher level" validation.

+Among other things, we want to check that array values are of identical types, and that referenced nodes exist.

 ### Deserialization

 In the **deserialization** stage, you translate the parser tree to language-specific structures.
 This could be structs, classes or something else.
-The best choice of structure is language specific; and sometimes use-case specific.
+The best choice of structure depends on language and sometimes use-case.

 #### C++ example